 Our topology in this case as Cumulus Linux called Traditional Layer 2 Hierarchical Enterprise Data Center Network Pod.
-On the actual deployment, the number of links between the leaf and spine switches may vary depending on your data center requirements.
+On the actual deployment, the number of links between the leaf and spine switches may vary depending on your data centre requirements.
 The example in the topology on the right where the uplink ports in the leaf switch have a dual connection to each spine switch to increase resiliency and performance in the network or if required you may add more.

 Building the lab

-1 – Configure MLAG (spine swicthes)
+1 – Configure MLAG (spine switches)

 First, we’ll configure MLAG to form our spine-01 and 02 into one logical switch.
 From the leaf-01 and leaf-02 point of view, they connected to just one switch.
-One of the benefits of using MLAG is to eliminate blocking ports because of the default behaviour of Spanning Tree Protocol (STP is layer 2 loop prevention mechanism).
+One of the benefits of using MLAG is to eliminate blocking ports because of the default behaviour of Spanning Tree Protocol (STP is a Layer 2 loop prevention mechanism).
 By implementing MLAG, all the uplink ports to spine switches are all in forwarding mode.
-With the same scenario, we can implement MLAG on leaf switches to form one logical switch, and from server and spine switch perspective, it connects to just one leaf switch (see our topology ).
+With the same scenario, we can implement MLAG on leaf switches to form one logical switch, and from the server and spine switch perspective, it connects to just one leaf switch (see our topology ).

 #/etc/network/interfaces # MLAG peerlink auto peerlink #logical name of the interface iface peerlink bond-slaves swp1 swp2 #the ports where the to peering switch connect # MLAG sub interface peerlink auto peerlink.4094 #VLAN subinterface of peerlink iface peerlink.4094 address 169.254.1.1/24 #unique address of the link.
 Cumulus recommend #unrouteable link-local address which start from 169.254/16, except for #169.254.0/24 that BGP IP unnumbered used.
 This is address used by clagd #services to communicate between peering switch. clagd-peer-ip 169.254.1.2 #the unique link-local address of peering switch. clagd-sys-mac 44:38:39:ff:90:01 #this is a virtual mac address of the peer #switch and advertised it as the bridge ID.
 This must be the same with #peering switch.